carashri/Capstone-1/README.md

 # Capstone-1
-This is my first comprehensive data science project.
+This is my first Springboard data science project.